unshiftio/magikarp/README.md

 Magikarp is a library for building applications.
 Not normal applications, but path (from URL's) based applications.
 It doesn't see URL's as routes but as application.
-Every piece of the path is an individual application and these applications can be shared, modulized and sliced up in any way you want.
+Every section of a patch can be an individual application.
+These applications can be shared and installed from npm, modulized, re-used and sliced up in any way imaginable.

+Just like Magikarp, you can evolve something as small as route to a really powerful beast.

 ## Installation